top of page

-I am equipped to provide confidential, in-depth and professionally written reports in support of USCIS (US Citizenship and Immigration Services) applications.
-I provide compassionate, client-centered immigration evaluations, conducted with care and expertise.
+• These evaluations provide confidential, in-depth and professionally written reports in support of USCIS (US Citizenship & Immigration Services) applications.

 Extreme Hardship/